Information for new recruit applicants

 You would be offered an alternative posting at a site appropriate to the clearance level that you achieved prior to appointment.
 There would be no entitlement to relocation expenses.
 You are therefore advised that you should not commit financially to a move of home, until it is confirmed that you have the required standard of clearance for your designated posting.

-Yes, you must hold a full current UK manual driving licence with no more than 6 penalty points at the point of application.
+Yes, you must hold a full UK manual driving licence with no more than six penalty points at the point of application.
+You will need to provide your licence number.
+Those without a licence are ineligible to apply.

-Applicants from Northern Ireland please send a copy of your paper counterpart licence with your application form.
+Applicants from Northern Ireland please attach a copy of your paper counterpart licence with your application form.

 Under normal circumstances no member of the Ministry of Defence Police is permitted to remain, or become, a member of any Trade Union or similar association or society other than an association formed within the Ministry of Defence Police, with rules approved by or on behalf of the Defence Council.
 The recognised body within the Ministry of Defence Police, that has collective bargaining rights, is the Defence Police Federation (DPF).
 Further details on membership can be obtained from the DPF website.
 However if you are already a member of a Trade Union or similar association or society you may exceptionally, with the consent of the Chief Constable, continue to be a member of that organisation in order to receive any benefits to which you are entitled.

-Applicants must not have tattoos on their head, face or throat area (forward of a line between the ear lobe and the collar bone); this would lead to automatic rejection regardless of the nature of the tattoo.
-Applicants must not have any tattoo which could cause offence to members of the public or colleagues, or be considered lewd, garish or provocative.
-Applicants should provide a description of their tattoos on the application form and provide photographs of all visible tattoos (i.e. on the arms, hands or neck) so that the nature, location, prominence and appearance can be assessed in terms of suitability.
+Applicants must not have any tattoos which could cause offence to members of the public or colleagues, or be considered discriminatory, offensive or provocative.
+Tattoos on the face that are non-medical or not as a result of cosmetic surgery, will result in automatic rejection.
+All tattoos are assessed individually.
+Applicants are required to provide photographs of all non-intimate tattoos, with a visible measure for scale.
+A verifiable translation must accompany any tattoos containing non-English words, characters or representation and an explanation of the tattoos’ meaning or significance must also be provided.
 Facial piercings are not permitted because they are considered to undermine the dignity and authority of a police officer.
 There are also implications for an officer’s safety.
-Applicants must not have flesh tunnels/plugs or ear stretchers etc. If removed, any ear lobe damage must not be readily visible.
-Applicants must seek advice from the DBS Resourcing Team if they believe that they may be unable to comply with our requirements.
-All applicants must also inform the Resourcing Team if at any stage of their application, they aquire any further tattoos, piercings or any other body art or are considering doing so, as their suitability may be affected.
+Flesh tunnels or ear plugs that leave a hole greater than 4mm, once removed, provide a significant health and safety risk and would therefore result in automatic rejection.
+Applicants must seek advice from the MDP Resourcing Team if they believe that they may be unable to comply with our policy on tattoos and piercings.
+All applicants must also inform the Resourcing Team if at any stage during the recruitment process they acquire any further tattoos, piercings or any other body art, or are considering doing so, as this may affect their suitability.

 Yes you can.
 However there are some locations such as AWE Group and Clyde Group where MDP are unable to appoint officers who have (or their immediate family have) dual nationality.
 This will mean therefore that the choice of locations for postings will be more limited.
 Moreover, a foreign/dual national could also impact on your ability to achieve full security clearance at sensitive locations where developed vetting (DV) is required.